VeryBadAtPython/COMP1100_Drawing_Program/README.md

 * Think back to Task 1.
 * `Backspace`/`Delete` with no shapes drawn should not crash the program.
 * Nor should any other unexpected input.
 Try to test some ``unexpected'' cases.

-## Task 4: 1130 Extensions (COMP1130 Only: 30 Marks)

-COMP1100 students are welcome to attempt extensions so long as that does not inhibit the function of tasks 1-4, but will not gain marks for completing them.

-COMP1130 students will need to complete *two* of the *five* extensions from the pool below.
-If you attempt more than two, you must indicate which two you wish to be marked.
-Otherwise, we will mark the the first extensions you have completed in the order they appear in this document.

-If you change the behaviour of tool or colour switching, you may want to adjust the tests in `tests/ShapesTest.hs' so they continue to pass.
-They *must* continue to compile without errors.

-*Note:* Extension functionality must be executed through the codeworld API just like the rest of the assignment.
-Interactions should be received through the `handleEvent` function, which you will need to modify.
-If you need to add argments to the model, please do so after the existing ones: `data Model = Model [ColourShape] Tool ColourName YourArgument1 YourArgument2 ...`

-### Task 4.1: Save Points
-Allow the user to save a drawing by clicking a key, so that they can return to that picture (removing any changes made since) by clicking another key.
-The user should be able to make any number of saves, and return to each of them in turn.
-For example, if they save once, then a second time, there should be some means to return to the picture they had at the time of the first save.

-### Task 4.2: Preview
-Preview shapes as the user draws them.
-If the user has started to draw a shape, then you should show the shape currently being drawn using a hollow (not solid) shape.
-When drawing a cap, you should able to see the defining circle on the initial drag-and-release followed by the circle cut at the current position of the pointer (i.e., how the cap would look were you to click at the current location of the mouse).

-### Task 4.3: Colour Picker
-Add a tool allowing users to change the colour in use by clicking on part of the picture with that colour.
-For example, if they click inside a red circle the colour in use should change to (or remain at) red.
-There should be some sensible default behaviour if the user clicks on a part of the picture that is not drawn on.
-You may ignore non-convex polygons for this task; adding this functionality will not attract further marks, but is an interesting challenge!

-### Task 4.4: Regular polygons
-Add a tool that draws regular polygons with any number of sides (equilateral triangles, squares, etc...).
-The user should be able to modify how many sides will be drawn, and draw with a single click-drag-and-release from the centre of the polygon to one of its vertices.

-### Task 4.5: Animation
-Your model need not only react to user inputs; it can also react to time passing, which allows you to animate your pictures!
-You may choose which way(s) the shapes and/or colours in your pictures change over time, although the animation must be dynamic or depend on the picture in the model - a pre-defined repeating animation would not be sufficient.
-Users should be able to turn animations on and off.
-Please be mindful of the speed at which your pictures change, so that you do not create an unpleasantly fast strobe-like effect.

 ---